fusion809/fusion809.github.io-old2/_posts/2016/03/VT/2016-03-12-virtualization.md

 {% include Code/coder.html line1="equo update && equo upgrade" %}

 to update all the software on my Sabayon partition.
 This, if my understanding serves me correctly, is an example of virtualization using `chroot`.

+## Building Packages with Docker
+Docker can be used to build any Linux binary or source code package (if I am wrong, correct me, but every binary package I have attempted to build using it has succeeded) and to maintain ebuilds and PKGBUILDs for Gentoo and Arch Linux, respectively.
+The basic procedure boils down to:

+{% include_relative docker/procedure.html %}
+2.